Robert Herjavec: Business

 Looking for work between productions, Herjavec applied for a position at Logiquest selling IBM mainframe emulation boards.
 He was not qualified for the position but convinced the company to give it to him by offering to work for free for six months.
 To pay the rent during this "free" period, Herjavec waited tables.
 He eventually rose in the ranks to become General Manager of Logiquest.
 In 1990, after being fired from Logiquest, he founded BRAK Systems, a Canadian integrator of Internet security software, from the basement of his home.
 BRAK Systems was sold to AT&T Canada (now Allstream Inc.) in March 2000 for $30.2 million.
-He then became Vice President of Sales at Ramp Network, which was sold to Nokia for $225 million.
+He then became vice president of sales at Ramp Network, which was sold to Nokia for $225 million.

 The Herjavec Group

 In 2003, Herjavec founded The Herjavec Group, a security solutions integrator, reseller, and managed service provider.
 Herjavec Group is one of Canada's fastest-growing technology companies and the country's largest information technology security provider.
 The company has grown from 3 employees with $400,000 in sales in 2003 to $200 million in annual revenue.

-In October 2017, Herjavec was phished by "email prankster" James Linton as the company CEO, inviting him to a toga party.
-Later the fake account was copied into official financial projection documents.
+In October 2017, Herjavec was phished by "email prankster" James Linton.
+Under the name of another company executive and using a fake e-mail address to impersonate him, he invited Herjavec a toga party.
+The fake account was later copied into official financial projection documents.

 In February 2021, Apax Partners acquired a majority stake of Herjavec Group from Herjavec, who retained a significant stake and stayed on as CEO.

 Apax Partners' purchase of a stake in Fishtech Group led to the merger and rebranding of The Herjavec Group and Fishtech Group as Cyderes in June 2022.
 The new brand went live June 13, 2022.
 Herjavec was the newly-formed company's CEO and board member.

 Herjavec announced he would be stepping down as CEO of Cyderes September 24, 2024.
 In an accompanying news release, he said.
 "My life is very busy with family, and investments, but Cyderes will always remain my core business focus.
 We have built a great business providing amazing value, and I am excited to support Chris [Schueler] to take it to the next level. ...
 Chris's appointment as CEO ensures that Cyderes will continue to innovate and lead in the cybersecurity space.”